 Everyone will have a different need so the amount you need to put aside will vary.
 As a general rule, aim to set aside enough funds to cover 2 to 3 months of living expenses and remember to include any loan repayments you may have.

 7. Get good advice

 When sizing up your finances following a divorce, get expert professional advice on all the points covered here, particularly around any investments or property.

 Coming out of divorce in a healthy financial state is dependent on making sensible money decisions and remaining calm, realistic and proactive as you adjust to your new life.

 If you’re having trouble coping with finances post-divorce, there are other avenues to get you back on solid financial footing, such as assistance from a personal loan for debt consolidation or home refinancing.

-You can get free legal advice from community legal centres, located across Australia.
+You can also get free legal advice from community legal centres, located across Australia.

-If you would like information on how Pepper Money can help you evaluate your home loan options after a financial setback like separation or divorce, contact one of our Lending Specialists on 13 73 77 – we’re here to help.
+Want to know more about refinancing or simply need more information on how we can help you evaluate your home loan options after a financial setback like separation or divorce?
+Enquire online or contact one of our Lending Specialists on 137 377 – we’re here to help.